emmercm/www/src/blog/_homebrew-casks.md

 ---

-[Homebrew](https://brew.sh/) makes it very difficult to install older versions of a formula.
+[Homebrew](https://brew.sh/) makes it very difficult to install older versions of a cask.

-And no, [versioned formulae](https://docs.brew.sh/Versions) are not a real solution.
-Thankfully, we can cobble together some incantations to get what we want.
+Homebrew

 The solution comes from [Carlo Cabrera](https://github.com/carlocab) on [GitHub](https://github.com/orgs/Homebrew/discussions/2941#discussioncomment-2155711).
 It involves: